imraan11abdullah/imraan11abdullah.github.io/_projects/2024-bim-architectural-sustainability/2024-bim-architectural-sustainability.md

 ---

-## Outcomes & Key Learnings
-This project strengthened practical understanding of:

-- Using BIM as a tool for sustainable architectural design
-- Applying passive design principles in residential buildings
-- Evaluating indoor environmental quality holistically
-- Communicating design intent through drawings, models, and technical reports

----

 ## Green Star Sustainability Assessment
 - As part of the project, the building design was assessed against **Green Star** sustainability criteria to evaluate its environmental performance across key